University of Alfashir

-Al Fashir University is a public university in al-Fashir, the capital city of the state of North Darfur, Sudan.
+The University of Alfashir is a public university in El Fasher, the capital city of the state of North Darfur, Sudan.

-According to the United Nations in November 2025, the university was occupied by the Rapid Support Forces, had been turned into "a killing ground" where thousands of civilians had been sheltering, and there were "bodies piling in the streets and trenches dug in and around the city".
+According to a United Nations report in November 2025, when the city of El Fasher was occupied and massacred by the Rapid Support Forces, the university had been turned into "a killing ground" where thousands of civilians had been sheltering, and there were "bodies piling in the streets and trenches dug in and around the city".

+The university's name has been alternatively translated in English as Al Fashir University, Al Fasher University, El Fasher University, and El Fashir University.

 History

 The university was created in 1990 by decree of President of Sudan Omar Hassan Ahmed Bashir, and was officially opened in February 1991 in premises west of al-Fashir airport and South of the al-Fashir school.

 In 2011, there were 11,671 students enrolled, with 199 faculty members and 243 staff and technical assistants.
 It is a member of the Association of African Universities.

 On 14 November 2025, Mona Rishmawi, a member of the United Nations Independent International Fact-Finding Mission for Sudan, reported that the Rapid Support Forces had "turned Al Fasher University into a killing ground" where thousands of civilians had been sheltering, and there were "bodies piling in the streets and trenches dug in and around the city".